Updated 20 March 2025

 René Furterer, the father of the founder of CLAUDERER, used to say: "Healthy hair grows on a healthy scalp".

-This common-sense credo was revolutionary in the early 50s, a post-war era marked by the rise of perming techniques, colouring products and other chemical hair manipulations.
+Yet this common-sense credo was nothing short of revolutionary in the early 50s, a post-war era marked by the rise of perming techniques, colouring products and other chemical hair manipulations.
 In short, aesthetics were paramount.

 Beautiful hair starts with a healthy scalp.